 Ed Woods reflected on his years of campaigning to get a new flag for Somerset, “I am so shocked but grateful to those who voted.
 Somerset now has its own flag.
 I’m delighted, especially after I campaigned for so many years to get one.”

 The flag was then raised for the first time, over Creech Castle.

-Nigel Muers-Raby, head of marketing at Pardoes, stated: “We are delighted to have a Somerset county flag flying high above our base here at Creech Castle.”
+Nigel Muers-Raby, at left below, head of marketing at Pardoes, stated: “We are delighted to have a Somerset county flag flying high above our base here at Creech Castle.”

 Shortly afterwards Chairman of the Somerset Council, David Fothergill (right below) presented the new Somerset county flag to Commander Mike Smith, Captain of the Royal Navy frigate HMS Somerset!